-- Engaging housing organizations, public housing authorities, and key market partners (e.g., Keystone HELP and PHFA) within the PPL Electric service territory to promote energy-efficiency and the Master Metered Low-Income Multifamily Housing Program throughout their networks. - Engaging building owners on energy-planning topics to explain how high-efficiency equipment makes a property better prepared for future energy price fluctuations and more attractive to investment from public housing support funds. - Offering free walk-through audits and direct installation measures to enhance trust and increase owner awareness of efficiency opportunities. - Advertising, as deemed necessary, in property management publications, local newspaper property sections, and other mass media. - Branding marketing materials with the ENERGY STAR® insignia. - Cross-promoting through other PPL Electric efficiency programs.
+- Engaging housing organizations, public housing authorities, and key market partners (e.g., Keystone HELP and PHFA) within the PPL Electric service territory to promote energy-efficiency and the Master Metered Low-Income Multifamily Housing Program throughout their networks. - Engaging building owners on energy-planning topics to explain how high-efficiency equipment makes a property better prepared for future energy price fluctuations and more attractive to investment from public housing support funds. - Offering free walk-through audits and direct installation measures to enhance trust and increase owner awareness of efficiency opportunities. - Advertising, as deemed necessary, in property management publications, local newspaper property sections, and other mass media. - Branding marketing materials with the ENERGY STAR[®] insignia. - Cross-promoting through other PPL Electric efficiency programs. - Offering up to three comprehensive building upgrades to building owners.

 The Master Metered Low-Income Multifamily Housing Program offers free walkthrough audits, direct installation measures and financial incentives in the form of rebates.
 Prescriptive rebates and performance eligibilities will be fixed for certain measures.
 Other measures and their rebates will depend on calculated energy savings.
-Rebates will be paid by check to customers who complete and submit to the CSP proper applications and documentation of the efficiency measures installed.
+Incentives/Rebates are credited against the customers invoice for the entire project.

-Listed below in Table R3 are the proposed measures and incentive levels for the Master Metered Low-Income Multifamily Housing Program to be offered by PPL Electric to eligible customers.
+Listed below in Table S3 are the proposed measures and incentive levels for the Master Metered Low-Income Multifamily Housing Program to be offered by PPL Electric to eligible customers.
 The listing includes those measures deemed to be appropriate for master metered low-income multifamily buildings.
-Occupants of units in multifamily buildings that are individually metered remain eligible to participate in savings under the Residential program.
+Occupants of units in multifamily buildings that are individually metered remain eligible to participate in savings under the Residential Programs.
 Owners of master metered buildings with fewer than five units remain eligible to participate in PPL Electric programs under the Low-Income WRAP program.